Sunday, June 15, 2025

 Treatment for anemia is determined by the type as well as the cause of the anemia.

 • Iron Deficiency Anemia: This anemia is treated with iron supplements or even with blood transfusions if need be.
 This type of anemia can be prevented by consuming foods that are rich in iron.
-Iron-enriched foods are red meat, fish, shellfish, liver and other organ meat, legumes, dry fruits and nuts, beans and lentils, tofu, spinach, broccoli, beetroots, etc. When you consume vitamin C, the iron absorption will be enhanced.
+Iron-enriched foods are red meat, fish, shellfish, liver and other organ meat, legumes, dry fruits and nuts, beans and lentils, tofu, spinach, broccoli, beetroots, etc. When you consume vitamin C, the absorption of iron will be enhanced.

 • Vitamin Deficiency Anemia: Pernicious Anemia is treated with Vitamin B12 injections or oral supplements.
 Megaloblastic Anemia caused by B12 deficiency is treated as in Pernicious anemia whereas folic acid deficiency anemia is treated with oral or intravenous folic acid supplements.
 Such anemia can be prevented by consuming foods with B12 and folic acid.
-Foods that are rich in B12 are animal liver and kidneys, eggs, tuna, salmon, sardines, trout, fortified cereal, milk and dairy products, etc. Folic acid (folate) enriched foods are legumes, asparagus, eggs, leafy greens, beets, Brussels sprouts, broccoli, bananas, etc.
+Foods that are rich in B12 are animal liver and kidneys, eggs, tuna, salmon, sardines, trout, fortified cereal, milk and dairy products, etc. Folic acid (folate) enriched foods are legumes, asparagus, eggs, leafy greens, beets, brussels sprouts, broccoli, bananas, etc.

-• Thalassemia: For severity, it is treated with blood transfusions, stem cell transplant, iron chelation, surgery or gene therapy.
+• Thalassemia: For severity, it is treated with blood transfusions, stem cell transplant, iron chelation, surgery, or gene therapy.

 RELATED ARTICLES